metabrainz/bookbrainz-dev-docs/docs/schema.rst

 If you change an Author’s date of birth, your revision will have the same ID as one single author_revision, which represents the state of that entity at that time.

-If, for example, you create a relationship between an Author and a Work (i.e. Author X wrote Work Y), you will have a single revision, but you will find an author_revision AND a work_revision with the same ID as the revision.
+If for example you create a relationship between an Author and a Work ("Author X wrote Work Y"), you will have a single revision but you will find an ``author_revision`` AND a ``work_revision`` with the same ID as the revision.
-This tells us that unit of change concerns the two entities, and each *entity*_revision represents that entity’s state after that change.
+This tells us that unit of change concerns the two entities, and each ``*$entity*_revision`` represents that entity’s state after that change.

 Following me so far?

 .. figure:: ../_static/schema_diagrams/revision_schema.png
    :align: center
+   :alt: The revision table and associated tables

    The revision table and associated tables